Text consolidated by Valsts valodas centrs (State

 of Riga or the Free Port of Ventspils;

-4) indirect taxes - customs duty, natural resources
+4) indirect taxes - the customs duty, natural resources

-41) estimated wage costs - costs of newly
+41) estimated wage costs - the costs arising

-created workplaces in the Latgale Special Economic Zone, the
+Paragraph for newly created workplaces in the Latgale Special

-Rēzekne Special Economic Zone, and the Liepāja Special Economic
+Economic Zone, the Rēzekne Special Economic Zone, and the Liepāja

 a) they have been laid down in the contract for the settlement

-of estimated wage costs concluded by a zone authority and a
+of the estimated wage costs concluded by and between a zone

-b) they comprise gross wage before payment of taxes and are
+b) they comprise gross wage before the payment of taxes and

-calculated for the time period of two years by comprising the
+are calculated for a period of two years by comprising the

 mandatory State social insurance contributions of the